 - The Government has now revived the Ganga watercourse known as National Waterway 1 or NW 1 – to ferry cargo from the eastern seaport of Haldia to Varanasi, some 1,620 km inland.
 This waterway has the potential to become a leading logistics artery for northern India.

 Why inland waterways transport?
-(Benefits)
+(Potential/Benefits)

 - Low cost: Low capital, operation, and maintenance costs.